List of aircraft of World War II: Prototypes

-Prototypes were aircraft that were intended to enter service but did not, either due to changing requirements, failing to meet requirements, other problems, or the end of the war.
+Prototypes were aircraft that were intended to enter service but did not, either due to changing requirements, failing to meet requirements or other problems.
+They may not have reached production before the end of the war but may have entered service post-war.
 If the aircraft was deployed to regular squadrons or used in an operational capacity other than evaluation, it should be listed above under its appropriate type.
 Napkinwaffe - paper projects and aircraft that first flew after the war are not included.